urbanska-m/week-002-html/docs/TASKS.md

 ## 2) Identify and name sections from your webpage

-Create a new directory in your repository called 'docs'.

 Draw a diagram that identifies the core sections of your web page.
 Later on in the course we'll be using this to split up your code base into [single responsibility](https://en.wikipedia.org/wiki/Single_responsibility_principle) components and it will also be useful for the CSS session next week.

 It will be similar to the **HTML Page Structure** section on this page.